piclas-framework/piclas/docs/documentation/userguide/tutorials/pic-poisson-Landau-damping/pic-poisson-Landau-damping.md

     CalcTotalEnergy          = T ! writes the total energy of the system to PartAnalyze.csv (field and particle)

 The function of each parameter is given in the code comments.
 Information regarding every parameter can be obtained from running the command

     piclas --help "CalcCharge"

 where each parameter is simply supplied to the *help* module of **piclas**.
-This help module can also output the complete set of parameters via `piclas --help` or a subset of them by supplying a section, e.g., `piclas --help "HDG"` for the HDGSEM solver.
+This help module can also output the complete set of parameters via

+    piclas --help

+or a subset of them by supplying a section via

+    piclas --help "HDG"

+for the HDGSEM solver.

 ### Running the code